-Thus, STRIPS-HGNs are capable of learning domainindependent heuristics which generalise to problems from the domains a network has seen during training.
-This is a very powerful result, as current approaches for learning domainindependent heuristics rely on features derived from existing heuristics, while we are able to learn heuristics from scratch.
+Evidently, STRIPS-HGNs are capable of learning multidomain heuristics which generalise to problems from the domains a network has seen during training.
+This is a very powerful result, as existing approaches rely on features derived from existing heuristics, while we are able to learn heuristics from scratch.

-Is $h^{H\dot{G}N}$ capable of generalising to unseen domains?
-To determine whether this is the case, we train each STRIPS-HGN on the training problems for Zenotravel and Gripper, while we evaluate the network on the test problems $\mathcal{P}{bw2}$ for Blocksworld.
-We use the same training data generation procedure described for learning domain-independent heuristics, and limit the training time for each fold to 10 minutes.
+Is h^{HGN} capable of learning domain-independent heuristics which generalise to unseen domains?
+To determine whether this is the case, we train STRIPS-HGNs on problems from a set of domains, and evaluate them on problems from a distinct unseen domain.
+We use the same training data generation procedure as described for learning multi-domain heuristics.
+Our experiments are detailed in Table 1